pawij/pawij.github.io/_pages/about.md

 ===
 Broadly speaking, I research two main topics: first, I develop new methodologies to model disease progression; second, I apply these methods to reveal hidden information in data from patients with progressive diseases.

-In my [current project](https://gtr.ukri.org/person/B1FA07FC-77BF-4A31-8CD0-4CB7205CF990/) funded by the Medical Research Council, my principle research question is: can we use disease progression modelling to gain new patient-specific information and hence improve clinical trial design?
+In my [current project](https://gtr.ukri.org/person/B1FA07FC-77BF-4A31-8CD0-4CB7205CF990/) funded by the [Medical Research Council](https://mrc.ukri.org/), my principle research question is: can we use disease progression modelling to gain new patient-specific information and hence improve clinical trial design?

 Teams
 ===
-I work between the [UCL Centre for Medical Image Computing](https://www.ucl.ac.uk/medical-image-computing/) and the [UCL Huntington's Disease Centre](https://www.ucl.ac.uk/medical-image-computing/), based at the [UCL Department of Computer Science](https://www.ucl.ac.uk/computer-science/) and [UCL Queen Square Institute of Neurology](https://www.ucl.ac.uk/ion/).
+I work between the [UCL Centre for Medical Image Computing](https://www.ucl.ac.uk/medical-image-computing/) and the [UCL Huntington's Disease Centre](https://www.ucl.ac.uk/medical-image-computing/), which are based at the [UCL Department of Computer Science](https://www.ucl.ac.uk/computer-science/) and [UCL Queen Square Institute of Neurology](https://www.ucl.ac.uk/ion/).